-Watch Super Fan—the new TV commercial for CRESTOR
+Watch the latest TV commercial for CRESTOR

 Important Safety Information for CRESTOR® (rosuvastatin calcium) Tablets

 - CRESTOR is contraindicated in patients with a known hypersensitivity to any component of this product, in patients with active liver disease, which may include unexplained persistent elevations of hepatic transaminase levels, in women who are pregnant or may become pregnant, and in nursing mothers